Internet Explorer doesn’t work well with our website. We recommend using a different browser like Google Chrome.

 Monitor those systems

-Once you’ve set more in-depth KPIs and established a CS tool, you’re ready to start monitoring your programs.
+Once you’ve set more in-depth KPIs and implemented a Customer Success tool, you’re ready to start monitoring your programs and systems.

-A monitoring system of the online education platform will minimize the number of tickets the support team will address.
-It will also reduce reactive engagements and instead, help CSMs focus on proactive engagements that drive strategic customer interactions and outcomes.
+By monitoring these metrics closely, you can identify gaps in education and engagement early, reducing the number of support tickets and reactive engagements and enabling CSMs to focus on strategic, proactive engagements that drive customer interactions and outcomes.

 Building Block #3: Drive a customer-first mindset

-Finally, once you’ve built your foundation and operationalized your systems, you’re ready to drive a customer-first mindset across the organization
+Finally, once you’ve built your foundation and operationalized your systems, the next step is to drive a customer-first mindset across the entire organization.

-A customer-first mission is driven by cross-functional accountability throughout internal departments.
+A customer-first mindset driven by cross-functional accountability throughout internal departments.
 That means promoting a customer-first mindset doesn’t stop at the frontlines.
 Instead, it is weaved into all areas of the business.

 It also includes establishing a great internal feedback strategy to help customers, especially those in the red or at risk for churning, achieve their business outcomes.
-Using feedback data gathered from monitoring your systems can drive meaningful changes within your customer success program to deliver even more value to customers.
+Using feedback data gathered from monitoring your systems and customer success tools can drive meaningful changes within your customer success program to deliver even more value to customers.

 For example, internal customer-facing teams often want to help their customers best – but they need a way to prioritize their time.
 This means they need to understand which customers do not have a healthy status or need help the most.
 Those teams can pull that information directly from the CS tool to know what customers they need to be engaging with to help them realize the value of the product.